UPDATE - May 2009

 "It's amazing that she can do this... ya know!"

-What would you do if someone you knew appeared on a nationally syndicated radio talk show and implicated you, by name, in a murder plot against your very own husband or wife?
+If someone you knew appeared on a nationally syndicated radio talk show and implicated you, by name, in a murder plot against your very own husband or wife?

 And what if you were completely innocent, had no knowledge of any murder plot and had nothing at all to do with it?